Facts About The Argentina Language

 Immigrants from all over the world settled here.
 For the same reason, there is no shortage of English and other immigrant languages here.
 Even Welsh is spoken in Patagonia.

-If you are traveling to a South American country, learning their local lingos can become handy but if you think you’ll not find any English speaker there, that won’t be the case.
+If you are traveling to a South American country, learning their local lingos can be handy, but if you think you’ll not find any English speakers there, that won’t be the case.
 In fact, in the hospitality business, English speakers are found in abundance as it is a part of their job to communicate with tourists.

 About the Country and the Argentina Language and words: